 Chemical Ecology Session

-Last year, Prof. Christian Kost has accepted a call to become a professor of ecology at the University of Osnabrück.
-His research focusses on cooperative interactions among microorganisms.
-Using both mathematical modelling and lab-based experiments, his group utilizes cross-feeding of essential metabolites within and between bacterial species as a model to elucidate fundamental questions in ecology and evolution.
+Last year, Prof. Christian Kost accepted a call to become a Professor of Ecology at the University of Osnabrück.
+His research focuses on cooperative interactions among microorganisms.
+Using both mathematical modelling and lab-based experiments, his group utilises cross-feeding of essential metabolites within and between bacterial species as a model to elucidate fundamental questions in ecology and evolution.

-Dr. Colomban de Vargas is a franco-swiss oceanographer, fascinated by the co-evolution between eukaryotic Life and the Earth system.
-He is leading the EPEP – Evolution des Protistes et des Ecosystèmes Pélagiques- team within the ‘Groupe Plancton’ at the ‘Station Biologique de Roscoff,’ CNRS, France.
-Obsessed by the dramatic diversification of forms and cell/genome complexity in protists, Colomban has coordinated international efforts to unveil the biodiversity (e.g. BioMarKs), taxonomy (UniEuk), and ecosystem functions (Tara Oceans/Oceanomics; Plankton Planet), of marine protists across global organismic and spatio-temporal scales, including paleo-oceans.
-Currently pushing the development of automated, high-content microscopy and single-cell –omics technologies for aquatic ecology, Colomban believes that both protists and plankton are exceptional models to understand self-organization of complex adaptive systems.
+Vargas has coordinated international efforts to unveil the biodiversity (e.g. BioMarKs), taxonomy (UniEuk), and ecosystem functions (Tara Oceans/Oceanomics; Plankton Planet), of marine protists across global organismic and spatio-temporal scales, including paleo-oceans.
+Currently pushing the development of automated, high-content microscopy and single-cell –omics technologies for aquatic ecology, Dr. de Vargas believes that both protists and plankton are exceptional models to understand self-organization of complex adaptive systems.

 Natural Products Session